cclayton21/cclayton21.github.io/index.md

 ## Education

-**Utah Valley University,** Orem Utah -- _BS-Computer Science-In Progress_
+**Utah Valley University,** Orem Utah -- _Bachelor of Science in Computer Science, emphasis in Computer Science_
-_August 2015 - Present_
+_August 2015 - May 2019_
-Senior planning to graduate in April 2019.
-3.52 Cumulative GPA.
+GPA of 3.46

 **Spanish Fork High School,** -- _High School Diploma_
 _May 2013_